Senecio or Magpie or Cineraria Moth

-The caterpillar feeds on plants like:
+The caterpillar feeds on plants in ASTERACEAE, like:

-These food plants contain pyrrolizidine alkaloids.
-These make the caterpillar unpleasant to taste and poisonous to birds which would otherwise attack it.
+These food plants contain Pyrrolizidine alkaloids.
+These make the caterpillar unpleasant to taste, and poisonous to birds which would otherwise attack it.

 The pupa is formed in a loose cocoon amongst the twigs of the foodplant or in ground debris.
 The final shed skin of the caterpillar is attached to the end of the pupa.

-The adult moth is superficially similar to that of Nyctemera secundiana, but can be distinguished by the shape of the fascia on the forewings, the colour of the white pattern, the shape of the white disc on the hindwings, and the black pattern on the abdomen.
+The adult moths are superficially similar to that of Nyctemera secundiana, but can be distinguished by the shape of the fascia on the forewings, the colour of the white pattern, the shape of the white disc on the hindwings, and the black pattern on the abdomen.
 Furthermore N. amicus has wings with yellow fringes and a black background colour, while N. secundiana has colourless fringes and the ground colour of the wings is dark brown.